-When it comes to birch, I’m not saying you should carry it with you at all times, but rather make the items you need and add them in your survival bag.
+When it comes to birch, I’m not saying you should carry it with you at all times, but instead make the items you need and add them to your survival bag.

 When it comes to picking out survival gear that is small, portable and ideal for creating options most of the people stop at the Swiss Army Knife.
-Sure it can be a good multi-purpose tool, but it’s not the only option.
-The brand is irrelevant as long as it does to job well and fits your hand easily.
-When choosing a multi-tool make sure it contains all the functions you need and fits your style and knowledge on how to use it.
-There are multi-purpose tools with limitless functions and you need to do a research before buying the one that is right for you.
+Sure it can be an excellent multi-purpose tool, but it’s not the only option.
+The brand is irrelevant as long as it does the job well and fits your hand comfortably.
+When choosing a multi-tool, make sure it contains all the functions you need and fits your style and knowledge on how to use it.
+There are multi-purpose tools with limitless features, and you need to research before buying the one that is right for you.
 Here are just some of the options it should have:

 - Cutting blades

 - A saw

 - A bottle opener